2019 Car Accident Statistics: Reckless Driving vs. DWI

 - You suffered significant harm and have the documentation to prove it such as medical receipts, doctor’s reports, police reports, lab results, pay stubs, etc.

-There are some personal injury claims that take years to come to completion.
+Some personal injury claims take years to come to completion.
 For this reason, after you have been in an accident, the sooner you contact an attorney, the better.
-Not only will your lawyer be able to get your claim started sooner so you can see your compensation sooner, but there is a two-year statute of limitations on personal injury claims in West Virginia.
-Waiting too long to contact an attorney may cause you to miss the deadline for filing, which would render you virtually unable to pursue a claim to recoup your damages.
+There is a two-year statute of limitations on personal injury claims in West Virginia.
+Waiting too long to contact an attorney may cause you to miss the deadline for filing, which would render you unable to pursue a claim to recoup your damages.

-When you have been in an accident and you sustained injuries, call the resourceful and aggressive Morgantown serious injury attorneys at Goddard & Wagoner, LLC at (304) 584-1430 today to schedule your free consultation at either our Clarksburg or Morgantown offices.
+If you have been in an accident and sustained injuries, call the resourceful and aggressive Morgantown serious injury attorneys at Goddard Law PLLC at (304) 584-1430 to schedule your free consultation.